SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 Choose between increasing your ability scores or gaining a bonus feat.

+* Weapon Specialization

+You gain +1 to hit and damage rolls with your specialized weapon type.
+A Martial Weapon Master will have disadvantage to attack with all other weapon types but gets a +2 bonus starting at level 15th.

 ## Level 9

 * Indomitable

 You can reroll a saving throw that you fail.
 If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.

+## Level 10

+* 1 Bonus Feats

+Select 1 additional feats for your character.

 ## Level 11